-Russia to Launch Nearly 100 Satellites for Autonomous Transport Management by 2031
+Russia to launch nearly 100 satellites for autonomous transport control by 2031

-The devices will become part of the communication and navigation infrastructure for autonomous systems and "smart cities"
+The spacecraft will become part of the communications and navigation infrastructure for autonomous systems and "smart cities"

-Russia plans to launch nearly 100 satellites into orbit by 2031 for communication and management of unmanned transport as part of a state program of preferential leasing.
-This is reported in the materials for the exhibition at the meeting with President Vladimir Putin on the development of autonomous transport.
+Russia plans to place nearly 100 satellites into orbit by 2031 for communications and control of autonomous transport as part of a state program of preferential leasing.
+This is reported in materials for the exhibition at a meeting with President Vladimir Putin on the development of autonomous transport.

-The program envisages the launch of 99 devices, which will form the basis of the infrastructure for the control and navigation of unmanned systems.
-Satellites will be used to create and update topographic and thematic maps, urban planning, transport management and environmental monitoring.
+The program provides for the launch of 99 spacecraft, which will form the foundation of the infrastructure for control and navigation of autonomous systems.
+The satellites will be used to create and update topographic and thematic maps, urban planning, transport management, and environmental monitoring.

-In addition, the devices are equipped with receivers for transmitting signals from sea vessels to ground stations, which will enhance the safety of navigation, including routes along the Northern Sea Route.
+In addition, the spacecraft are equipped with receivers for transmitting signals from marine vessels to ground stations, which will enhance shipping safety, including routes along the Northern Sea Route.

 Read more materials on the topic: